Fairness in penalty shootouts: Is it worth using dynamic sequences?: Results

-\begin{proof} The probability of each possible outcome is shown to be the same under the Catch-up and Behind-first rules.
+\begin{proof} The likelihood of each possible outcome is shown to be the same under both designs.
 This probability is the product of the individual probabilities in every round.

-Assume that the Catch-up and Behind-first rules differ in the probability of the $k$th round.
-Hence the order of the teams in the $k$th round should be different under the two rules, $CD$ for the Catch-up and $DC$ for the Behind-first.
-If the scores of the teams are different at the beginning of the $k$th round, then the team lagging behind has the probability $q$ of scoring, and the other team has the probability $p$ of scoring.
-The commutative property of multiplication means that the probability of the $k$th round is independent of the shooting order, which contradicts the assumption above.
-To conclude, the teams should be tied at the beginning of the $k$th round and their shooting under should be different under the two mechanisms.
+Assume that the two rules differ in the probability of the $k$th round.
+Hence the shooting order of the teams in the $k$th round is different under the two mechanisms, $CD$ for the Catch-up and $DC$ for the Behind-first.
+If the scores of the teams differ at the beginning of the $k$th round, then the team lagging behind has the probability $q$ of scoring, and the other team has the probability $p$ of scoring.
+The commutative property of multiplication implies that the probability of the $k$th round is independent of the shooting order, which contradicts the assumption above.
+To conclude, the teams should be tied at the beginning of the $k$th round and their shooting order should be different under the two mechanisms.

 Consider the case when the shooting order in the $(k-1)$th round was $CD$ by the Catch-up rule.
-Consequently, team $C$ missed, while team $D$ succeeded in the $(k-1)$th round as otherwise, the Catch-up rule would imply the alternated order $DC$ in the $k$th round.
+Consequently, team $C$ missed, while team $D$ succeeded in the $(k-1)$th round---otherwise the Catch-up rule would imply the alternated order $DC$ in the $k$th round.
 Therefore, team $D$ was lagging behind (by one goal) at the beginning of the $(k-1)$th round, thus the shooting order in the $(k-1)$th round was $DC$ by the Behind-first rule.
-It is a contradiction since no team is lagging behind at the beginning of the $k$th round and the order of the previous round was $DC$ under the Behind-first rule, thus it should be $CD$ in the $k$th round according to this mechanism.
+It is a contradiction since no team is lagging behind at the beginning of the $k$th round and the order of the previous round was $DC$ under the Behind-first design, thus it should be $CD$ in the $k$th round according to this mechanism.